NelsonAPenn/silksong_linux_controller_fix/README.md

 in all tests.
 It could be that the correct controller configuration is still not being used after patching the binary, but it is also likely that this isn't the root cause of the issue given the results of testing.

+### Use `udev_hid_bpf` to modify HID reports and/or descriptor of controller

+Testing this is in progress; however, as mentioned above, no HID reports show up in `hid-recorder`, making it difficult to determine what modifications could or should be made.